FOR IMMEDIATE RELEASE

 - Lack of Accurate, Ongoing Feedback: Despite the ubiquity of online polls, social media and Zoom meetings, it’s difficult for elected leaders to ascertain what local residents really want, which increases political risk.
 RISING PLACES Tools provide meaningful, accurate, ongoing feedback from local citizens in a useful form that focuses on the strategic success factors.

-Learn more about RISING PLACES and regenerative ads at reconomics.org/RP
+Learn more about RISING PLACES at reconomics.org/RP

 Photo: Dave Marcmann.